marvin-neumann/ansible-chrome-headless/README.md

 # Ansible playbook for headless Chrome and ChromeDriver in Ubuntu 16.04 LTS

-This playbook will download and install the latest version of Chrome and ChromeDriver in Ubuntu 16.04 LTS.
+This playbook will download and install the latest version of Chrome and ChromeDriver.

 The latest version of ChromeDriver allows you to run Chrome browser in headless mode without Selenium and doesn't need any Display server or Xvfb.

-##  How to install this playbook
+##  Install Chrome and ChromeDriver with this playbook

 1. Clone this repo with git

 ```
     $ git clone https://github.com/marvin-neumann/ansible-chrome-headless.git
 ```

 2. Then run the playbook with ansible-playbook

 ```
     $ ansible-playbook -l localhost ansible-chrome-headless/playbook.yml --ask-sudo-pass
 ```

 ## Codeception Acceptance testing with Chrome headless

 1. Change the `acceptance.suite.yml` in your tests directory, put everything below in the `Webdriver` part und change the url.

 ```
         WebDriver: